MarshallChiang/Birthday_Project/README.md

 ```
 npm run start
 ```
-will be hosted on localhost:3000
+server will be hosted on localhost:3000

 ### structure